neondatabase/neon/docs/rfcs/021-raii-runtime.md

     - `SignalSender` / `SignalWatcher`: wait only for proper signals and `panic!` when it receives `RecvError`.
     - `DropSender` / `DropWatcher`: wait only for `RecvError` and don't have any function in the interface to signal.
     - Non-generic `Sender` / `Receiver` wrappers for both drops and signals.
-2. For the cancellation proposal, we'll need an object that both can wait for a task to finish and send a cancellation request.
-We'll call it `CancelationSender` / `CancellationReceiver`.
-It could be coded using two tokio channels.
+2. For the control flow proposal, we'll need an object that can control the looped task's control flow: loop it, pause it, make manual iteration, cancel and wait for a task to finish.
+We'll call it the `LoopedTaskOperator` / `LoopedTaskController` pair.
+Every operation panics if the `LoopedTaskController` is dropped earlier than `LoopedTaskControlFlow`.
-3. For the cancellation proposal, we'll need a triple `StateKeeper` / `StateSubscriber` / `StateHider`.
-This triple atomically changes the state and sends it to subscribers like `tokio::watch`.
-But when there's at least one `StateHider`, we put the new state to the buffer that is being read only by subscribers, and `StateKeeper` will read the older value.
-After all `StateHider`s are gone, we atomically (with respect to the new possible `StateHider`s) change the state.

     ```rust
+    /// This enum represents what the looped task should do when
+    /// it has finished another iteration.
-    impl<S> StateKeeper<S> {
+    enum LoopedTaskControlFlow {
-        pub fn get_state(&self) -> S;
-        pub fn set_state(&self, state: S);
-        pub fn subscribe(&self) -> StateSubscriber;
+        /// Continue the flow
+        Continue,
+        /// Wait for the next state update
+        Pause,
+        /// Cancel (break) the execution
+        Break,
     }

-    impl<S> StateSubscriber<S> {
+    impl LoopedTaskOperator {
-        pub fn get_state(&self) -> S;
+        /// Get the current state and mark it as read.
+If the state is read,
+        /// then `LoopedTaskOperator` doesn't get an update.
-        pub fn state_hider(&self) -> StateHider;
+        pub async fn get_state(&mut self) -> LoopedTaskControlFlow;
     }

-    impl<S> Clone for StateSubscriber<S>;

-    impl<S> Drop for StateHider<S>;
+    impl LoopedTaskController {
+        /// Continue the execution after each iteration.
+Sends the `Continue` state.
+        /// Panics when `LoopedTaskOperator` is dropped.
+        pub fn continue(&mut self);

+        /// Continue the execution after iteration.
+Sends the `Continue`, but after
+        /// `LoopedTaskOperator` gets the state, it is atomically exchanged for unread
+        /// `Pause`.
+        /// Panics when `LoopedTaskOperator` is dropped.
+        pub fn continue_once(&mut self);

+        /// Pause the iteration.
+Sends the `Pause` state.
+        /// Panics when `LoopedTaskOperator` is dropped.
+        pub fn pause(&mut self);

+        /// Break the iteration.
+Sends the `Break` state.
+        /// Panics when `LoopedTaskOperator` is dropped.
+        pub fn break(&mut self);

+        /// Wait for the task to finish.
+It's considered finished when `LoopedTaskOperator`
+        /// is dropped.
+        pub async fn wait(&mut self);
+    }

+    pub fn looped_task_channel() -> (LoopedTaskOperator, LoopedTaskController);
     ```

- The purpose of this non-trivial primitive is to hide the state changes from the closures running in the tenant and timeline until closures finish the work.
-It is explained in more detail later.

 ## States and transitions in `TenantState`